hudson155/osiris-ai/osiris-agentic/README.md

 }
 ```

+The Tool name and description are made available to the LLM.

+The input schema should conform to [osiris-schema](../osiris-schema).
+Optionally use `@LlmSchema.Description` to provide additional context to the LLM.

 ### Network

 Now that we have both Agents & our Tool defined, we can put the Network together, specifying the correct entrypoint.